 The Livingston Theatre Company hosts open call auditions for each of our mainstage productions.
-The LTC encourages both actors and non-actors to get involved in any and all aspects of a production.
+LTC encourages both actors and non-actors to get involved in any and all aspects of a production.
 Our company is made of entirely Rutgers undergraduate student volunteers.
-If you wish to learn more about the company, check out the Get Involved page or email the company's producers at email@example.com.
-Auditions are held during the week on Livingston Campus.
+If you wish to learn more about the company, check out the main Get Involved page or email the company's producers at info@ruLTC.org.